-The Password screen allows you to change the Router's password.
-You should change the factory default password, which is admin, to your own as soon as possible All users who try to access the Router's web-based utility will be prompted for the Router's password.
+The Security screen allows you to change the Router's security settings.
+You should change the factory default password, which is admin, to your own as soon as possible.
+All users who try to access the Router's web-based utility or Setup Wizard will be prompted for the Router's password.